Legal writer at TermsFeed.

 - Gets over half of their income from the sale of California consumers' personal information

-The CPRA updates the CCPA and applies to the same businesses that the CCPA does, with the only change being that the businesses handle personal information from 100,000 or more California residents, households, or devices.
+The CPRA amended the CCPA and applies to the same businesses that the CCPA does, with the only change being that the businesses handle personal information from 100,000 or more California residents, households, or devices.

 - The CPRA expands the CCPA's threshold so that companies must get 50% or more of their annual revenue from selling or sharing California consumers' personal information, rather than just from selling it.